mnk400/mnk400.github.io/_posts/2020-02-06-gumble-mle.md

 ---
 layout: post
 title: "Maximum Likelihood Estimation of Gumbel Distribution"
-description: "Estimating parameters of an unknown gumbel distribution using maximum likelihood."
 date: 2020-02-06
-lastedit: 2020-05-14
+edit: 2020-05-14
-tags: Machine-Learning Estimation
-comments: false
 ---

-This is a write up to derive the maximum liklihood solution for estimation of a gumbel distribution, this write up also assumes basic knowledge of estimation theory.
+<span class="note">This write up assumes basic knowledge of the estimation theory.</span>

 Let's start with the probability density function of the gumbel distribution, which is